 - Total Time: 1 hour 5 minutes

 - Preheat the oven to 180°C (350°F) (without fan).

 - Line a 22 cm (9 inch) springform cake pan with greaseproof paper.

-- Melt the chocolate and butter in a bain marie, or in a stainless steel or glass bowl over a pan of simmering water.
+- Melt the chocolate and butter (or coconut oil) in a bain marie, or in a stainless steel or glass bowl over a pan of simmering water.
 Make sure that the bowl does not touch the water.